House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Power

-You don’t use horsepower or fluid displacement to determine engine size in electric demolition hammers motors; instead, they use amps and watts.
+You don’t use horsepower or fluid displacement to determine engine size in electric demolition hammer motors; instead, they use amps and watts.
 As you would expect, more amps and watts equal more power, so if all other things are equal, choose the brand with more.
 The downside to more power is a higher electric bill, and your increase will vary depending on how much you use it.

 Demolition hammers that don’t have enough power will struggle to break up the tile and extend your time on the job.
 We recommend choosing a brand with at least 14 amps or 1,700 watts.